brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

    (iii)Host2 : Network-3 (1 Adapter)
     (iv)Host1 : Network-1 (1 Adapter)

-- Network Interface Configuration on Gateway1 and Gateway2:
-1.
 ###
 - Run this command to make sure radvd is active(running) and enabled: